ABOUT ME

 A Bit About Me...

 Aside from being a celebrant, I am also an artist and a musician.
 I studied at the Falmouth School of Art and afterwards worked for many years as a commercial illustrator.
-More recently, I moved into pottery and sculpture and designed my own chess set which I now make in my home studio and ship all over the world.
-My next goal is to complete my pottery studio, which is currently under construction in my back garden.
+I then moved into pottery and sculpture and designed my own chess set which I now make to order in my home studio and ship all over the world through my Etsy shop.
+I have recently finished building a pottery studio in my back garden.

 Humanism and I...